sadhikakhanom/Pharmaceutical-Drug-Data-Analysis-with-SQL/Results.md

 | Bayer AG            | Antidepressant | Approved | 4                  |
 | Sanofi              | Antidepressant | Approved | 3                  |
 | Merck & Co.         | Antidepressant | Approved | 3                  |

+Insights: The distribution of approved antidepressants is relatively even across all manufacturers, with Moderna Therapeutics and Johnson & Johnson leading with the highest amount.
+This positions them as strong competitors in the mental health treatment market.

 ------------------------------------------------------------------------

 ## 10. Most common drug class